![]() |

 Please discuss your child’s individual needs with our SENCO.

-We recognise that transitions can be difficult for a child with SEND and take steps to ensure that any transition is a smooth as possible.
+We recognise that transitions can be difficult for a child with SEND and take steps to ensure that any transition is as smooth as possible.

 - We will contact the school SENCO and ensure he/she knows about any special arrangements or support that need to be made for your child.